mike442144/seenreq/README.md

 When you call `exists`, the module will do normalization itself first and then check if exists.

 # Use Redis
-`seenreq` default stores keys in memory, so process will use unlimited memory if there are unlimited keys.
+`seenreq` stores keys in memory by default, memory usage will soar as number of keys increases.
 Redis will solve this problem.
 Because seenreq uses `ioredis` as redis client, all `ioredis`' [options](https://github.com/luin/ioredis/blob/master/API.md) are recived and supported.
 You should first install:

 ```javascript
 npm install seenreq-repo-redis